Skip to main content

 That is important too.

-I am excited about the focus on flexibility and the four-day week has been mentioned.
+I am excited about the focus on flexibility and that the four-day week has been mentioned.
 We know that the right to request remote work Bill has gone through pre-legislative scrutiny.
 I agree with the principle that we do not want to have a two-tier approach on flexibility.
 The citizens' assembly recommended flexible working in the wider sense and not solely remote working.
 Should we try to enhance the right to request remote work Bill and deal with some of the issues there or should we bring forward other legislation and put that in train as early as possible?
 Do the witnesses have further comments as to the instruments that would give effect to this?
 The flexibility directive was mentioned, which was useful.
 Can we tackle some of these points through the right to request remote work Bill?

 As a follow-up to the pensions piece, I have read the total contributions submission.
 I was on the social protection committee when we produced our report on those issues.
 I am looking for a short follow-up note on the gender analysis, the issues of gender equality and the recommendations.
 There is a valuable perspective to be added on that.